lisavercruysse-dev/planning-tool-application-webFrontend/README.md

 A web application to manage employees, their absences, and their tasks.
 The project is part of school assignment where we built a full application (web and desktop) for a real world company.

 _note: this is a W.I.P._
-_New features and improvements are still going to be added_
+_Instead of mock data, the data received from the backend needs to be used_

 ## Technologies